-POSITION-IN-TRAIN CHART Γ NORFOLK SOUTHERN GROUP 1 GROUP 2 H/ PO AZARDOUS MATERIALS SITION-IN-TRAIN CHART EXPLOSIVES INHALATION HAZARD 2 L HOW TO USE THIS CHART Hazard Zone A Select the applicable column of the Position-in-Train Chart by: a.
-Finding the placard or markings applied to the car; b.
-Determining the load or residue status of the car by the notation "RESIDUE: LAST CONTAINED" on the paperwork; c.
-Identifying the type of car involved by inspection; and then d.
-Finding the appropriate column based on the placard applied, load or residue status, and car type.
-Read and follow the restrictions associated with the placard or markings as indicated by "X"s in the columns.
-EQUIVALENT PLACARDS Cars with placards displaying 4-digit identification numbers will be handled the same as cars with word description placards.
-ERFLÜSIVES 1.2 1 Hazard Zone A NUT interchangeably on placards displayed in Group 4. - RESTRICTIONS Any Car Loaded Tank Car Residue Tank Car When train length permits, must not be nearer than the 6th car from a locomotive or any occupied caboose, shoving platform, or passenger car.
+Cars with placards displaying 4-digit identification numbers will be handled the same as cars with word description placards.

+NOTE: The words "POISON" and "TOXIC" can be used interchangeably on placards displayed in Group 4 interchangeably on placards displayed in Group 4. İ RESTRICTIONS Any Car Loaded Tank Car Residue Tank Car When train length permits, must not be nearer than the 6th car from a locomotive or any occupied caboose, shoving platform, or passenger car.
 If length does not permit, must be near the middle of the train.
-X X 2 0 Locomotive, any occupied caboose, shoving platform or passenger car.
-X X X EXT Open-top cars (including bulkhead flats) when any of the lading protrudes beyond the car ends or if shifted would protrude beyond the car ends.
-X X BEN Loaded flat cars except closed TOFC/COFC equipment, multi- levels, and other specially equipped cars with tie-down devices for handling vehicles.
-X X VOT I Railroad wheels loaded on wheel car flats, in gondolas with no ends, or loaded with the axies above the top of the cars.
-X X USTI Any rail cars, transport vehicles, or freight containers with temperature control equipment or internal combustion engine, when running or not.
-X X Z ↓ Any placarded car in another placarding Group, except it may be next to any residue placarded car or any car placarded or marked as in Group 5.
+X X 2 1 Locomotive, any occupied caboose, shoving platform or passenger car.
+X X X 3 X Open-top cars (Including bulkhead flats) when any of the lading protrudes beyond the car ends or if shifted would protrude beyond the car ends.
+X X 4 BE NE Loaded flat cars except closed TOFC/COFC equipment, multi- levels, and other specially equipped cars with tie-down devices for handling vehicles.
+X X 5 NOT Railroad wheels loaded on wheel car flats, in gondolas with no ends, or loaded with the axies above the top of the cars.
+X X UST Any rall cars, transport vehicles, or freight containers with temperature control equipment or internal combustion engine, when running or not.
+X X , \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Any placarded car in another placarding Group, except it may be next to any residue placarded car or any car placarded or marked as in Group 5.
 X X